vmware/esx-boot/README.md

 esx-boot is not terribly easy to try out.

-On an ESXi installation, the bootloader lives in the UEFI system partition, which ESXi itself currently is not able to mount, so it's not easy for an end user to replace the bootloader with a custom build.
-You could boot into the UEFI shell and access the partition that way, or you could copy a partition image elsewhere, modify it with mtools or the like, and then copy it back.
+On an ESXi installation, the bootloader lives in the UEFI system partition, which ESXi itself currently is not able to mount.
+ESXi does include an mtools build in /bin/mtools, so you can use that to read and modify files in the system partition.

 On an ESXi ISO image, see the documentation below for how those work.
 If you want to modify an existing ISO, you'll need a tool that can